SportsMap

-SportsMap is a sports radio network that is distributed by Gow Media.
+SportsMap was a sports radio network that was distributed by Gow Media.

-The SportsMap Radio Network supplies its network affiliates with a 24-hour schedule of sports programming, including call-in shows and sports updates.
+The SportsMap Radio Network supplied its network affiliates with a 24-hour schedule of sports programming, including call-in shows and sports updates.
 Over its history, through cross-branding agreements, the SportsMap Radio Network has gone by the names SB Nation Radio, Yahoo!
 Sports Radio, Sporting News Radio, and One-on-One Sports.

 History

 SEN (1991–1993)

 Originally, the network was called the Sports Entertainment Network and was headquartered in Las Vegas, Nevada.
 Founded in 1991, it was the third all-sports radio network in the United States.
 The prior two networks were Enterprise Sports Network which existed briefly in the late '70s and early 1980s, and RTV Sports which operated out of Mashpee, Massachusetts (on Cape Cod) in 1987 and 1988 and was syndicated on 27 stations across the US.
 RTV's owner, Tom Star, abruptly shut it down and absconded with the assets and paychecks suddenly in the summer of 1988 without a word to the staff and talent.